clayton14/scene-2-uwmf/doc/Reference.md

 - **thing** — either an [`Actor`] or a player start.

+- **trigger** — an invisible area that’s shaped like a tile.
+When a trigger is activated, its [action special] is activated.
+A trigger’s properties determine how it can be activated.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot